+Another English rock band, Pink Floyd found success thanks to their emphasis on lyricism and musical ability.
 The band shot to fame and stardom on the strength of a string of albums released from 1973 to 1979.

 Of particular note in this period was the release of 1973’s “Dark Side of the Moon.”
 That album is considered one of the most crucial rock albums ever released.

-Pink Floyd bookended the 70s with the release of “The Wall,” another stunning concept album that spawned a film in 1982.
+Pink Floyd bookended the 1970s with the release of “The Wall,” another stunning concept album that spawned a film in 1982.